ehalpern/go-mysql-elasticsearch/README.md

 ## How to use?

 + Create a db and tables in MySQL
-+ Create configuration for connecting to MySQL and ElasticSearch and defining table to index mappings.
++ Create configuration for connecting to MySQL and ElasticSearch and define the table to index mappings.
 See an example config in [./etc/river.toml](./etc/river.toml)
     + Set MySQL source in config file, see [Source](#source) below.
     + Customize MySQL and Elasticsearch mapping rule in config file, see [Rule](#rule) below.